karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 - Signature
 - &hellip;

-Content chunks fit into data extension text fields with tailored lengths.
+Content chunks fit into data extension text Fields with tailored lengths.
 For shorter blocks reserve 50-128 characters and for longer parts 500 characters.
-Take into account that text size varies in different languages.
+Take into account that text size varies in dIFferent languages.

 ## Email Content
-Text for an email body is stored in rows and columns of a non-sendable data extension.
+Text for an email body is stored in Rows and columns of a non-sendable data extension.
 For images I use image content boxes and place them directly in to the email body.
 Images appearance is toggled using AMPScript.
-All images are free from text and culturally universal and diversified suited for the European culture.
+All images are free from text and culturally universal and diversIFied suited for the European culture.

 ### Inside the Email Body
 Content chunks are stored in variables and displayed according to AMPScript rules.
 The subject line uses text concatenated in a logical, grammatically correct order.